-In a grand piano, these strings stretch backwards on a bed from the rear of the keyboard.
-This gives the piano it’s famous shape.
-As the bass strings need to be longer than the higher strings in order to meet the pitch.
+In a grand piano, these strings stretch backward on a bed from the rear of the keyboard.
+This gives the piano its famous shape.
+As the bass strings need to be longer than the higher strings to meet the pitch.

 In an upright piano, the basic premise is exactly the same.
-However, rather than the strings stretching backwards, they instead reach down vertically which takes up a lot less room than a grand.
+However, rather than the strings stretching backward, they instead reach down vertically which takes up a lot less room than a grand.

 The difference in design and shape has a profound effect on the overall sound.
-Grand pianos have a much broader, richer and louder tone.
+Grand pianos have a much broader, richer, and louder tone.
 This makes them perfect for auditoriums and classical music.
 Whilst uprights tend to have a boxier tone that fits perfectly into a more folky/pub setting.
-Sometimes an upright is also tuned slightly out of tune in order to get that classic honky-tonk sound.
+Sometimes an upright is also tuned slightly out of tune to get that classic honky-tonk sound.